 165 The sequins in plastic was not a success due to not being properly sealed.
 However despite this, if the wrapping had worked. the sample would have worked.
 SUCCESSFUL

 166 I really like the way the onion net distorts and melts revealing some of the sequins.
 SUCCESSFUL

 167 I had tried to melt loom bands and to my surprise did not melt.
 So trapped them between bubble wrap and then pressed.
 The bubble wrap shrunk showing the rough surface of the bubble wrap.
 FAIRLY SUCCESSFUL

 168 The photograph did not load properly, however decided to leave it in as it gives a contrast.
 A bottle lid was melted with the filament, again the environment came to mind, as the lid didn’t melt well and had to use a lot of pressure to melt it.
 FAIRLY SUCCESSFUL

 Both produced some interesting texture features when heat is applied.
 SUCCESSFUL

 171 PLASTIC FLOWER POT 172 PLASTIC PACKING

 171 The flower pot was extremely difficult to melt, but produced an almost woven look.

-172 The plastic packing melted and created holes that were a little stringy.
+172 The plastic packing melted and created holes that were stringy.
 NOT SUCCESSFUL

 172 PLASTIC HESSIAN BAG 173 METALLIC PAPER